tracymu/api-tutorial/index.md

 ## Let's build something using an API

-We're going to build a small rails app to get information from the OMDB API via a search box and display the results.
+We're going to build a small rails app to get information from the Spotify API via a search box and display the results.

 ### Set up a simple rails app